dbxone/dbxchain/docs/blacklizard-app-finarch.md

 A Black Lizard *app* is any DAC, other than Black Lizard itself, which is hosted on the Black Lizard blockchain.

 Entities on the Black Lizard blockchain that do not belong to any app are *platform level* entities.
-For example, the *core asset* (Black Lizard equivalent of BTS), BitAssets and UIA's unassociated with an app are considered *platform assets*.
+For example, the *core asset* (Black Lizard equivalent of DBX), BitAssets and UIA's unassociated with an app are considered *platform assets*.

 What are the hard problems?
 ---------------------------